Glen Tana Conservation Area

 An investment in our shared future

-Inland Northwest Land Conservancy is seeking $4.5 million in capital funds to aid in the permanent protection of Glen Tana.
+Inland Northwest Land Conservancy is seeking capital funds to aid in the permanent protection of Glen Tana.
 In partnership with Washington State Parks and the Spokane Tribe of Indians. this land will be protected for its value as salmon habitat.
 The Tribe will build and manage a fish hatchery along the two miles of the Little Spokane River.
 State Parks will manage the uplands for the enjoyment, education, and well-being of the human community.

 Healthy local ecosystems